LearnersGuild/cos/Practice_Tending_Relationship/Clearing_Withholds.md

 * **A Reveal:** Sometimes it's important to reveal something about how our mind/heart works in order to clear the air.
 Reveals can be "negative" or "positive" stories/history/self image that's relevant to how we are relating personally to someone.
 This is distinctly different from feedback about their work product.
 For example: "Your accent reminds me of this guy who used to bully me, and sometimes I notice myself mad at you for no reason." or "I really like your writing style.
 I've always wanted to write like that and sometimes I notice that I feel intimidated and jealous of you."

+An apology can also be another form of clearing.

 Sharing reveals in this way, and being heard, can often diffuse the withhold, and reduce its charge.

 If you tried to clear a withhold with someone and failed, consider using a [Formal Request Process](/Processes/Conflict.md) to resolve it.